Latest study: Seattle’s wage law lifted restaurant pay without shrinking jobs

-Seattle’s minimum wage law has led to higher pay for restaurant workers without affecting the overall number of jobs in the industry, according to a new study from the University of California, Berkeley.
+Seattle’s minimum-wage law has led to higher pay for restaurant workers without affecting the overall number of jobs in the industry, according to a new study from the University of California, Berkeley.

-Seattle’s minimum wage law has led to higher pay for restaurant workers without affecting the overall number of jobs in the industry, according to a new study from the University of California, Berkeley.
+Seattle’s minimum-wage law has led to higher pay for restaurant workers without affecting the overall number of jobs in the industry, according to a new study from the University of California, Berkeley.

 Indeed, employment in food service from 2015 to 2016 was not affected, “even among the limited-service restaurants, many of them franchisees, for whom the policy was most binding,” according to the study, led by Berkeley economics professor Michael Reich.

-Seattle’s minimum wage law, which took effect in April 2015, raises the minimum wage gradually until it reaches $15 by 2021 at the latest.
-Larger employers, and those that do not pay toward employees’ medical benefits, have to start paying $15 sooner than small businesses and those that pay the benefits.
+The minimum-wage law, which took effect in April 2015, raises the minimum wage gradually until it reaches $15 by 2021 at the latest.

+Larger employers, and those that do not pay toward employees’ medical benefits, are required to start paying $15 sooner than small businesses and those that pay the benefits.

 Most Read Stories